hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

   - The project uses Redis to store the number of requests to each route.
   - The project uses round-robin load balancing to distribute the requests evenly between the two routes.

+### ELK Stack
+- **ELK Stack**: The project also demonstrates how to use the ELK stack (Elasticsearch, Logstash, Kibana) for logging.
+  - The project uses Logstash to parse the log messages and send them to Elasticsearch.
+  - Elasticsearch will then index the log messages for searching and analysis.
+  - (Optional) You can also enhance the project by using Kibana to visualize the log data.

 ## Project Structure

 The project has the following structure: